-Should expose students to critical perspectives on the Bible and a diversity of biblical interpretations.
+Should expose students to critical perspectives on the Bible and a diversity of biblical interpretations.1

-In 2017, the state of Kentucky passed HB 128, which establishes elective Bible classes in Kentucky schools.
-The ACLU conducted a case study on the implementation of these elective courses and determined that the majority of courses did not meet the constitutional requirements of being "objective, nondevotional, and ... not promot[ing] any specific religious view."
-The ACLU concluded that the courses were being used to impose religious "life lessons and actively inculcate Christianity."
+In 2017, the state of Kentucky passed HB 128, which mandated elective Bible classes in Kentucky schools.
+The ACLU conducted a case study2 on the implementation of these elective courses and determined that the majority of courses did not meet the constitutional requirements of being "objective, nondevotional, and... not promot[ing] any specific religious view."3 The ACLU concluded that the courses were being used to impose religious "life lessons and actively inculcate Christianity."

-Further, a case study on Bible curriculum in the state of Texas conducted by Dr. Mark Chancey of Southern Methodist University found numerous violations of the constitutional requirements clarified by Roberts v.
+Further, a case study on Bible class curriculum in the state of Texas, conducted by Dr. Mark Chancey of Southern Methodist University, found numerous violations of the constitutional requirements clarified by Roberts v.
 Madigan.
-This depth report concluded that:
+This in-depth report concluded that:

-- Most Bible courses in Texas have teachers with no academic training in biblical, religious, or theological studies, and some were even taught by local clergy. - Most Bible courses are taught as religious and devotional classes that promote one faith perspective over all others. - Most Bible courses advocate an ideological agenda that is hostile to religious freedom, science, and public education itself.
+- Most Bible courses in Texas have teachers with no academic training in biblical, religious, or theological studies, and some were even taught by local clergy. - Most Bible courses are taught as religious and devotional classes that promote one faith perspective over all others. - Most Bible courses advocate an ideological agenda that is hostile to religious freedom, science, and public education itself.4

 Similarly, a 2000 study by People for the American Way (PFAW) demonstrates that "Bible History" courses taught in Florida from 1996-1999 were usually "taught from a Christian, generally Fundamentalist Protestant, perspective, and typically, the courses presented the Bible as a history textbook, assumed that students were Christian, and used the Bible to promote Christian faith formation."
-PFAW's study resulted in the state of Florida removing the existing courses.
+PFAW's study resulted in the state of Florida removing the existing courses.5

-While proponents assert that HB 1626 would protect religious freedom in schools, they ignore the fact that the bill is inherently antagonistic toward the religious freedom of anyone who is not Christian.
-This bill shows clear favoritism for Christian students and beliefs because it makes no mention of offering courses about minority religions if requested by students, nor courses on secular philosophy if requested by nonreligious students.
-Moreover, the stipulation that "at least fifteen (15) students request" a Bible course is a thinly veiled attempt by legislators to "pass the buck" on to students for creating a religiously coercive educational environment.
+While proponents assert that A6315 would protect religious freedom in schools, they ignore the fact that the bill is inherently antagonistic toward the religious freedom of anyone who is not Christian.
+This bill shows clear favoritism for Christian students and beliefs because it makes no mention of offering courses about minority religions, nor courses on secular philosophy.